When I first became interested in essential oils, the number of biblical oils that there are really got my attention.

 There are numerous instances that show that the essential oils of the Bible were believed to have therapeutic value, or were in some way connected to cleansing and restoration.

 Some have argued that it was not an essential oil, but everyday olive oil that was used in the practice of anointing described in the Bible.
 While it's true that olive oil was likely used, it does not take into account that it commonly served as a carrier oil to make the more costly essential oils go further.

-The presence of biblical oils, and their connection with healing those in need, does much to explain the value placed on them, and why anyone would want to have them to help maintain their own health today.
+The presence of biblical oils, and their many uses and benefits, does much to explain the value placed on them... and why so many are interested inhaving them to help maintain their own health today.

 As it says in the Proverbs, “There is precious treasure and oil in the dwelling of the wise. . .”
 (21:20).